JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {id="comparison-java"}

-In Kotlin, you just enumerate by which fields you want to compare:
+In Kotlin, you just enumerate which fields you want to compare:

 ```kotlin
 data class Person(